-Virtual water is the water "embodied" in a product, i.e. the water needed for the production of the product; it is also known as "embedded water" or "exogenous water", the latter referring to the fact that import of virtual water into a country means using water that is exogenous to the importing country (to be added to a country's "indigenous water"; Hoekstra, 2003).
-Worldwide, international virtual water trade in crops has been estimated at 500-900 km/year, while current rates of water consumption for irrigation total 1200 km/year (Vörösmarty et al., 2005).
+Virtual water is the water 'embodied' in a product, i.e., the water needed for the production of the product; it is also known as 'embedded water' or 'exogenous water', the latter referring to the fact that import of virtual water into a country means using water that is exogenous to the importing country (to be added to a country's 'indigenous water'; Hoekstra, 2003).
+Worldwide, international virtual water trade in crops has been estimated at 500-900 km3/year, while current rates of water consumption for irrigation total 1200 km3/year (Vörösmarty et al., 2005).
 It is generally regarded that "virtual water trade is a realistic, sustainable and more environmentally friendly alternative to real water transfer schemes" (Hoekstra, 2003).
 There is no doubt that virtual water trade can be a realistic and sustainable option.
 However, the statement comparing it, in general terms, with real water transfer may not have the proper depth of analysis and penetration of a scientific statement.
-Some questions may aid understanding of this:

-(a) Assuming that virtual water transfer is realistic and sustainable, why is real water transfer not?

-- (b) Can the two transfer options, virtual water and real water, be compared in general and stereotypical terms (i.e. without referring to specifics, such as quantity, distance, energy, etc.)? - (c) Is it really more sustainable and more environmentally friendly to transport agricultural products at distances of thousands of kilometres, consuming fossil fuel energy, than to transfer real water (albeit, evidently, a much larger quantity thereof) at distances of a few kilometres, producing energy? - (d) Is international trade more sustainable than boosting local agricultural production and improving local economies? - (e) Is sustainability achievable, irrespective of resilience in crisis situations (economic crises, international conflicts, embargos, etc.)?

-The current global economic crisis-and Greece's crisis in particular-may emphasize the importance of the last question.
-Again using Greece as an example, older people still relate stories about massive numbers of deaths from famine in Athens during the two world wars, whereas people living close to agricultural areas did not face food adequacy problems.
+Some questions may help understand this: (a) Assuming that virtual water transfer is realistic and sustainable, why real water transfer is not? (b) Can the two transfer options, virtual water and real water, be compared in general and stereotypical terms (i.e. without referring to specifics, such as quantity, distance, energy, etc.)? (c) Is it really more sustainable and more environmentally friendly to transport agricultural products at distances of thousands of kilometres, consuming fossil fuel energy, than to transfer real water (albeit, evidently, much larger quantity thereof) at distances of a few kilometres, producing energy? (d) Is international trade more sustainable than boosting local agricultural production and improving local economy? (e) Is sustainability irrespective of resilience in crisis situations (economic crises, international conflicts, embargos, etc.)?
+The current global economical crisis-and Greece's crisis in particular-may emphasize the importance of the last questions.
+Again using Greece as an example, the older still relate stories about massive deaths from famine in Athens during the two world wars, whereas people living close to agricultural areas did not face food adequacy problems.